seapagan/sqliter-py/README.md

 - Basic query building with filtering, ordering, and pagination
 - Transaction support
 - Custom exceptions for better error handling
+- Full type hinting and type checking
+- No external dependencies other than Pydantic
+- Full test coverage

 ## Installation